2024

 Step 7: Continuing Employee Engagement

 Important goal: Create opportunities whereby new hires can foster essential relationships.
-You can’t take part in networking and socializing on behalf of your new employment.
+You can’t join networking and socializing on behalf of your new employer.
 However, you can ensure that your onboarding experience has good chances for new staff to make meaningful connections with the other employees in the office.

 Tips to Achieve Good Employee Engagement